-film screening and INTERACTIVE Q&A
+film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

-Saturday, May 30 · Doors 12:30pm · Princess Twin Cinemas, Waterloo
+Saturday, May 30 · Doors 12:30pm · Functional Medicine Uptown Community Space 109 Erb St. W, Waterloo

 - LANGUAGE FOR WHAT YOU HAVE BEEN FEELING